PacificBiosciences/humanatee/README.md

 ## Changelog

+* 0.2.0
+  * Replace VEP requirement for gene annotation with `humanatee refanno` command that can be run a single time for a catalog.
 * 0.1.1
   * Fixed build issue where package data wasn't being copied from source.
   * Fixed bugs that required trgt optional params `--phenotype` and `--gene-lookup` to be specified.